Skip to main content

 Mapping the entire buyer universe

 Investment bankers excel at identifying obvious buyers: the strategic competitors, the larger PE funds, the usual suspects who appear in every process.
-But the buyer who pays the highest multiple often comes from outside the standard list — an international strategic entering the market, a family office seeking a platform, a continuation fund with a specific thesis.
+But the buyer who pays the highest multiple often comes from outside the standard list.
+An international strategic entering the market, a family office seeking a platform, a continuation fund with a specific thesis.

 AI could systematically map every potential buyer by analyzing patterns that humans might miss.
-Which Asian conglomerates have been acquiring similar assets in other geographies?
+Which conglomerates have been acquiring similar assets in other geographies?
 Which mid-market funds just raised capital with a thesis that aligns with the asset?
 Which strategics have new leadership that historically drives acquisition activity?

 This mapping extends beyond identification to prediction.
 By analyzing historical behavior, AI could predict which buyers are likely to bid aggressively, which will re-trade, and which will move quickly through diligence.
-A strategic that historically pays 15% premiums for market entry, a sponsor that consistently re-trades on working capital, a family office that closes in 60 days — these patterns inform process strategy.
+A strategic that historically pays 15% premiums for market entry, a sponsor that consistently re-trades on working capital, a family office that closes in 60 days: these patterns inform process strategy.

 Crafting narratives that resonate with specific buyers